Skip to main content

 You'll need to deduct RLWT from the property sale profit if the:

-• sale amount is paid or payable (excluding deposits or part payments that total less than 50% of the sale amount) on or after 1 July 2016
+• sale amount is paid or payable, excluding deposits or part payments that total less than 50% of the sale amount

-• property disposed of is New Zealand residential land
+• property disposed of is residential land in New Zealand

-For properties sold on or after 1 July 2024, the bright-line property rule will only apply if the property is sold within 2 years of purchasing it.
+For property sold on or after 1 July 2024, the bright-line test looks at whether your bright-line end date for the property is within 2 years of your bright-line start date.

 How to check if RLWT needs deducting